 Legal & Judicial Implications

-In addition to the questionable nature of the evidence furthered by the prosecution, this case represents yet another instance of a Protest Law prosecution brought against January 25 revolutionaries, thus raising questions on the state’s commitment to protecting freedom of assembly and expression as mandated by both domestic and international human rights obligations.
+In addition to the questionable nature of the evidence furthered by the prosecution, this case represents yet another instance of a Protest Law prosecution brought against individuals partaking in peaceful activism, thus raising questions on the state’s commitment to protecting freedom of assembly and expression as mandated by both domestic and international human rights obligations.
 Beyond this trial, it is vital to regard the probation sentences that the defendants are serving as a compounded form of punishment.
 In its implementation, this probation deprives them of their right to movement, their ability to seek gainful employment, and their time with loved ones.